KJK-group/AMR-term-project/README.md

 pip install
 ```

-## How to run
+## Build

-First build the package using `catkin`.
+Build the package using `catkin`.
 Go to the directory where you downloaded this repository and run
 ```sh
 catkin build --this
 ```

+## How to run

 ### Task 1